Vyshnav2255/MyWebsite/_blogs/notion icons 3.0 .md

 date: 2021-03-05
 layout: post
 ---
 After a long time, I am back with a new icon pack for all the Notion fans out there.
 This pack is called Notion Icons 3.0.
 It is a minimal icon pack.
-All the icons are available in 8 different colors.
+The pack contains **224 icons**.
+All the icons are available in **8 different colors**.
+The pack is **free** to use.

 ![alt text](/Images/Blog/13-1.png "Notion Icons 3.0")